-Fox: Peers blocking people's will on Brexit
+PM plans 'robust' response to Brexit vote

 - UK will leave customs union, insists No 10

-Mr Fox, a leading voice in the 2016 campaign to get Britain out of the EU, said: "The public voted in the referendum, they voted to leave the European Union, the House of Commons passed the legislation to allow that to happen.
+It was one of three government defeats on the Brexit bill in one day - bringing the total number of government defeats on the EU bill to nine.

-"It is not acceptable for an unelected house to try to block the democratic will of the British people.
+It is not yet known whether any of the amendments from the Lords will be accepted by the government.

-"So we will be leaving the European Union, we will be leaving the single market and we will be leaving the customs union."
+International Trade Secretary Liam Fox, a leading voice in the 2016 campaign to get Britain out of the EU, told BBC Radio 4's Today: "It is not acceptable for an unelected house to try to block the democratic will of the British people."

 He said allowing Parliament to send the prime minister back to Brussels if MPs and peers did not like the deal the government had secured with the EU opened up the possibility of "delaying exit from the EU indefinitely".